alex067/terraform-spacelift-stacks/README.md

 This module aims to streamline the core process of creating and managing your Spacelift stacks.

 The design of the module revolves around the following workflow process and assumptions:
-* Your Stacks are managed by a top level Administrative Stack.
+* Your Stacks are managed by a top level Administrative Stack
-* You are following a trunk based model.
+* You are following a trunk based model
-* Your Stack will execute ```terraform plan``` when a Pull Request is created.
+* Your Stack will execute ```terraform plan``` when a Pull Request is created
-* Your Stack will execute ```terraform apply --auto-approve``` when a Pull Request is approved and merged to the trunk branch.
+* Your Stack will execute ```terraform apply --auto-approve``` when a Pull Request is approved and merged to the trunk branch

 The logic to enable this workflow is found in the ```git_push.rego``` policy.